SoyFabianYT1/About-me/README.md

 I play roblox
 Profile: https://www.roblox.com/users/1995079532/profile

-I Will Be more active WHEN i get a New com, because RIGHT Now i'm doing all of this from memory and un My cellphone
+I will be more active when i get a new computer, because right Now i'm doing all of this from memory and on my cellphone